Early Childhood Education

 Early Childhood Education (ECED)

 Eastern Oregon University and the College of Education offer a non-licensure major in Early Childhood Education.
-The Early Childhood Education major is offered completely online and can be competed in two years.
+The Early Childhood Education major is offered completely online and can be completed in two years.

 Students who choose to obtain their teacher licensure may continue their education in a Master of Arts in Teaching licensure preparation program.